zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

-Julia begins our dialogue by shouting – she’s shout ing, saying in a very loud voice – “Stop poisoning us!” “ To poison” (poison) someone is to make someone sick or even kill them by exposing them or giving t hem some sort of dangerous chemicals.
+Julia begins our dialogue by shouting – she’s shout ing, saying in a very loud voice – “Stop poisoning us!” “ To poison” (poison) someone is to make someone sick or even kill them by exposing them or giving them some sort of dangerous chemicals.
 Robert asks Julia, “Why are you picketin g in front of this factory?”
 A “factory” (factory) is a place where things are mad e.“To picket” (picket) means to stand in front of a building, usually carrying sign s and shouting your disagreement about something that is going on insid e the building.
 Another verb we might use here is “to demonstrate.”

 Julia says, “This factory is polluting our air and water.”
 “To pollute” (pollute) means to make the air, the water, and/or the land d irty and unsafe, usually because you’re using some sort of unhealthy or harm ful substance.
 We usually refer to polluting the “environment,” the world aro und us – the air, the land, the water that we have in our environment, in the area around us, in the place where we live.